 Did you know that diabetes can hinder your ability to sweat in hot weather?
+Diabetic autonomic neuropathy can affect the functioning of sweat glands.
 The human body perspires to cool itself off.
 If you aren't sweating, you run the risk of overheating at temperatures that some people with diabetes can't tolerate.
 It's very important to keep yourself hydrated and out of direct sun if you can.
 Past research shows that during hot weather people with diabetes have an increased number of emergency room visits, hospitalizations and deaths due to heat-related illnesses.

 A recent Mayo Clinic survey revealed that most people with diabetes don't realize how dangerous hot weather can be.
 In addition to complicating blood sugar control, hot weather brings with it the risks of dehydration, sunburn, heat stroke, and damaged oral medications and insulin.